top of page

 Platinum

 Traditionally viewed as the most desirable of precious metals, it is very durable and hard wearing.
 It is a dense metal and when used to make a chunkier ring, you will definitely know you're wearing it!
-Platinum looks stunning with diamonds.
+Platinum looks stunning with diamonds, but also gorgeous with blue gemstones.

 Hallmark to look for: 950 - in little house shaped rectangle.